Robert Kotei

-Major General Robert Ebenezer Abossey Kotei (15 July 1935 - 26 June 1979) was a soldier, politician and track and field athlete.
+Robert Ebenezer Abossey Kotei (15 July 1935 - 26 June 1979) was a Ghanaian soldier, politician and track and field athlete.
 He was once the Chief of Defence Staff of the Ghana Armed Forces and also a member of the Supreme Military Council that ruled Ghana between 1975 and 1979.
 He was executed in 1979, following a military coup.
 He also held the Ghanaian high jump record for many years.

 Sports

 Kotei competed for Ghana at the 1958 British Empire and Commonwealth Games held in Cardiff, Wales.
 He was the only Ghanaian to win a medal at the games.
 He won the bronze medal in the high jump event with a jump of 6 ft 7 in.

 Kotei won the British AAA Championships title at the 1960 AAA Championships.
 He subsequently set the Ghana High Jump record in London on 16 July 1960.
 This record stood for 36 years until 1996.
 He also competed in the men's high jump at the 1960 Summer Olympics.
 He also became a member of the Ghana Olympic and Commonwealth Games Committee in 1973.